nobarkingpls/willow/README.md

 for zips add series zip which includes seasons and episodes try out images for episodes and seasons and including ep imgs int he season zip

+add to general creat update methods for actors, like if no other item is using the actor, you can delete it from the actor model

 add to movies:
 original release date